Lanzhou-J/Lanzhou-J.github.io/_posts/2022-11-02-useful-slack-tips.md

 7. Format message
     - Copy link → select text → paste link (avoid long url)
     - Use dot points can make message clearer to read.
-    - If asking for help, follow this template …
+    - If asking for help, follow this template:
+      - "I'm trying to do..."
+      - "I did A and I expected B to happen, but instead ..."
+      - "I've tried X, Y and Z to fix it, but ..."
+      - "Could this be because of ...?"
+      - (These are also good questions to ask yourself to organize your thoughts when debugging!)